otalu/conductaid/README.md

 ## Determining the Parameters

 For our proof of concept, we focused on analysis of the accelerometer data.
-In order to quickly test our analysis, we set up the accelerometer on a smartphone to stream data to a computer for analysis.
+In order to quickly test our analysis, we set up the accelerometer on a smartphone to stream data to a computer for analysis, and strapped the phone to the conductor's hand.
 We conducted experiments by having multiple users conduct at various tempos (60 - 120 BPM) and at different time signatures (4/4, 3/4 and 6/8).
 From that, we analyzed the data for our parameters of interest:

 ### Tempo